-Gray codes are used in position encoders (linear encoders and rotary encoders), in preference to straightforward binary encoding.
+Gray codes are used in angle-measuring devices in preference to straightforward binary encoding.
 This avoids the possibility that, when several bits change in the binary representation of an angle, a misread could result from some of the bits changing before others.
-Rotary encoders benefit from the cyclic nature of Gray codes, because the first and last values of the sequence differ by only one bit.
+This application benefits from the cyclic nature of Gray codes, because the first and last values of the sequence differ by only one bit.